Noeska/illegiblesemantics/projects/proj-2.md

 # Avant-Garde Metal
 The term "avant-garde" is often used synomously with "sophisticated."
 And, certainly, this label holds true for (most) bands playing in this nebulous genre that compromises a range of different (sub)genres.
 In fact, it comprises of so many heterogenous (sub)genres that "avant-garde" as a genre label has very little meaning aside from, "These guys and gals *really* know how to play their instruments!"

 Funnily enough however, whilst avant-garde bands most likely, definitely, absolutely display technical virtuosity, they tend to have the least inspired, let alone sophisticated, logos.
 More than often they have **plain wordmarks**.
 Even more damning is that they seemingly always have an inexplicable preference for the **Abaddon type** (or something very close to it).
-It probably came with their Angelfire website, and ever since they decided to stick with it.
+But maybe it just came with their Angelfire website and they decided to stick with it ever since.
 ![Avant-Garde Metal](..\assets\img\projects\proj-2\avant.jpg)

 ##### Some Avant-Garde Metal bands to check out:
 - <a href="https://open.spotify.com/track/1772QdJFvRknwSio6u950p?si=570bc2c4a4514551" target="_blank" rel="noopener"><span>Gorguts</span></a>
 - <a href="https://open.spotify.com/track/7J4yQt7P7XExNeljWEvt2D?si=053aa5c386994127" target="_blank" rel="noopener"><span>Meshuggah</span></a>
 - <a href="https://open.spotify.com/track/3H2tTKsEdhEvBAyrHSg6eJ?si=14a287451fbb4bce" target="_blank" rel="noopener"><span>Sigh</span></a>

+Take me back to the [top](#top)

+---

+<a name="post"></a>
+## Post-Metal
+Judging by its name you'd think bands in this genre have taken things to the Next Level Beyond Metal.
+In a way, they have.
+Seeing what these guys and gals are doing -- it's all very ambitious, it's the next level for the Metalhead who wants to be intellectually challenged.
+While the plebs are still gushing over **Immolation**'s latest simultaneous(!) callous-shredding guitar leads and legato melodic lines and reveling in **Cannibal Corpse**'s lyrics about necrogenic ressurections, Post-Metallers rather choose to set the tastes of the "thinking man," exploring textures and timbre and Michel Foucault.

+##### Some Post-Metal bands to check out:

+- <a href="https://open.spotify.com/track/5ccbNdMFwRPtzzOkAflQ9Q?si=bac635fd1f7a4bd2" target="_blank" rel="noopener"><span>Isis</span></a>
+- <a href="https://open.spotify.com/track/3QXLyecihSPObaad8K4AES?si=5a48269c50ef45b8" target="_blank" rel="noopener"><span>Neurosis</span></a>
+- <a href="https://open.spotify.com/track/45XLKpJFFdcJ1xDCeB4qYX?si=372f662bc4934366" target="_blank" rel="noopener"><span>Pelican</span></a>

 Take me back to the [top](#top)